Looking for an easy escape into nature? Darlington Provincial Park is the perfect spot.

 4. Birdwatching opportunities

 Birding is popular at Darlington in the winter months.
-Last year, enthusiasts from near and far showed up to view the Boreal Chickadee, a rarity in the area that had flown further south than usual.
+A few years ago, enthusiasts from near and far showed up to view the Boreal Chickadee, a rarity in the area that had flown further south than usual.

 Other winter visitors may include Northern Cardinals, Blue Jays, Cedar Waxwings, Black-capped Chickadees, and many more.